ISEL-HGU/ASTChangeAnalyzer/README.md

 ### Execution

 * Required Options :
-1. `-p` option : provide a local path, an URL, or a file containing either list of local paths or URLs for the repository (absolute path if local path)
+1. `-p` option : provide an argument of a local path, an URL, or a file containing either list of local paths or URLs for the repository (absolute path if local path)

 2. `-java`, `-python`, `c` options : choose 'java', 'python', 'c', or 'c++(cpp in command) and name the code differencing tool (default: GumTree).